WellthCare

 Key Components of a Strategic Medicare Integration

-• Proactive Identification & Data Intelligence: Using integrated platforms and AI-driven indices (e.g., a Readiness Index) to identify Medicare-eligible employees well in advance, analyze their current health actions and medication use, and model the financial impact of a transition.
+• Proactive Identification and Data Intelligence: Use integrated platforms and AI-driven indices (like a Readiness Index) to spot Medicare-eligible employees early, analyze their health actions and medication use, and model the financial impact.

-• Employer Cost Removal: Strategically transitioning these high-cost lives off the employer's self-funded or fully-insured plan, which immediately reduces claims exposure and lowers premium trends for the remaining active workforce.
+• Employer Cost Removal: Move these high-cost individuals off the employer's self-funded or fully-insured plan.
+That immediately reduces claims exposure and lowers premium trends for the remaining workforce.

-• Enhanced Senior Care Management: The integrated Medicare plan leverages the existing ecosystem to improve health outcomes through medication adherence reminders, integrated pharmacy savings, and personalized plans of care that continue uninterrupted.
+• Enhanced Senior Care Management: The integrated Medicare plan uses the existing ecosystem to improve outcomes through medication reminders, pharmacy savings, and personalized care plans that continue without interruption.

 Best Practices for HR and Benefits Leaders